 In 2011 Tate and Grizedale Arts commissioned artists Adam Chodzko and Laure Prouvost to make new work in response to the history and legacy of Kurt Schwitters.
-Their works respond to the locality and history of Schwitters’s incomplete Merz Barn, but also reflect upon wider concerns, such as the role and perception of an artist within society.
-The artists share an interest in how memories and factual narratives about a historical figure can shift and be revised and re-used over time and through circumstance.
+Their works responded to the locality and history of Kurt Schwitters’ incomplete yet prized Merz Barn, (near to our HQ), also reflecting upon wider concerns such as the role and perception of an artist within society.
+The artists shared an interest in how memories and factual narratives about a historical figure can shift and be revised and re-used over time.

-Adam Chodzko explores the international context for Schwitters’s activities during the period he lived in the Lake District, in particular the contact he had with a number of individuals and institutions.
+Adam Chodzko explored the international context for Schwitters’ activities during the period he lived in the Lake District, in particular the contact he had with a number of individuals and institutions.
 This interest led Chodzko to an office designed in 1937 by the American architect Frank Lloyd Wright for Edgar J Kaufmann within his department store in Pittsburgh.
 It was Kaufmann who arranged a grant of $1000 that MoMA wired to Schwitters while he was living in poverty in Ambleside.
-The office was later donated to the V&A and Chodzko reconfigures it here in the manner of Schwitters’s Merz structures in order to house a new video work.
-Chodzko imagines this transformation as being caused by a vacuum, formed by the emptiness of the Merz Barn, drawing in the furthest edges of the Schwitters story in an attempt to conclude it.
+The office was later donated to the V&A and Chodzko reconfigured it in the manner of Schwitters’s Merz structures in order to house a new video work.
+Chodzko imagined this transformation as being caused by a vacuum, formed by the emptiness of the Merz Barn, drawing in the furthest edges of the Schwitters story in an attempt to conclude it.

-As the final element in this process, Chodzko proposes that one of Germany’s leading banks, Commerzbank, from which Schwitters appropriated the word Merz, is relocating to the Lake District.
-Apparently having been delivered ahead of the move boxes of Commerzbank headed paper have been stacked up in the Merz Barn entrance in Elterwater, as though sealing it off.
-Before being presented here at Tate they have sat there for the last few months, covered in fallen leaves and soaking up rainwater.
+As the final element in this process, Chodzko proposed that one of Germany’s leading banks, Commerzbank (from which Schwitters appropriated the word Merz) is relocated to the Lake District.
+Apparently having been delivered ahead of the move, boxes of Commerzbank-headed paper were stacked up in the Merz Barn entrance in Elterwater, as though sealing it off.
+Before being presented at Tate they sat in situ for the last few months, covered in fallen leaves and soaking up rainwater.